Government of Maryland

 The government of Maryland is conducted according to the Maryland Constitution.
 The United States is a federation; consequently, the government of Maryland, like the other 49 state governments, has exclusive authority over matters that lie entirely within the state's borders, except as limited by the Constitution of the United States.

 Administrative influence in Maryland is divided among three branches of government: executive, legislative, and judicial.
 Unlike most other states, significant autonomy is granted to many of Maryland's counties.

 Most of the business of government is done in Annapolis, the state capital.
 However, some cabinet level and state officials have their offices in Baltimore.
-Virtually all state and county elections are held in even-numbered years not divisible by four, in which the President of the United States is not elected—this, as in other states, is intended to divide state and federal politics.
+Almost all state and county elections are held in even-numbered years not divisible by four, in which the President of the United States is not elected—this, as in other states, is intended to divide state and federal politics.

 Executive branch

 The constitution establishes five principal executive branch officers, as described below.
 Four of them are elected statewide: the governor and lieutenant governor (who are elected on the same ticket), the attorney general, and the comptroller.
 The fifth, the treasurer, is elected by a joint ballot of both houses of the General Assembly.